yingmao/yingmao.github.io/_pages/about.md

 is a tenured Associate Professor in the [`Department of Computer and Information Science`](https://www.fordham.edu/academics/departments/computer-and-information-science/) at `Fordham University` in New York City.
-In addition, he serves as the [`Associate Chair for Undergraduate Studies`](https://www.fordham.edu/academics/departments/computer-and-information-science/faculty-and-administration/).
+Currently, he serves as the [`Associate Chair for Undergraduate Studies`](https://www.fordham.edu/academics/departments/computer-and-information-science/faculty-and-administration/).

 <p></p>
 He received his Ph.D. in Computer Science from the